Sample Physical and Life Sciences Abstract

 Creative Writing

 Richard Hugo wrote in his book of essays, The Triggering Town, that “knowing can be a limiting thing.”
-His experiences, however brief, in many of the small towns that pepper Montana’s landscape served as the inspiration to much of his poetry, and his observations came to reveal more of the poet than of the triggering subject.
+His experiences, however brief, in many of the small towns that pepper Montana’s landscape served as the inspiration for much of his poetry, and his observations came to reveal more of the poet than of the triggering subject.
 For Hugo, the less he knew of a place, the more he could imagine.
 My project, “Passersby,” is a short collection of poems and black and white photographs that explore this notion of knowledge and imagination.
 The place is the triggering subject in “Passersby” and will take the audience or viewer to a variety of national and international locations, from Rome and Paris to Beaver, Utah, and the Oregon Coast, and from there, into an exploration of experience and imagination relished by the poet.
 Hugo believed that as a writer “you owe reality nothing and the truth about your feelings everything.”
 While reality will play a role in “Passersby,” this work aims to blur the lines between knowing and imagination in order, perhaps, to find a truer place for the poet.

-Sample Visual and Performing Arts Abstract/Artist Statement
+Sample Visual and Performing Arts Abstract/Artist's Statement

 The Integration of Historic Periods in Costume Design